Workers' CompensationLet Our Dedicated Attorneys Fight For You

 We have obtained many of the top personal injury verdicts in Montana including 18 jury verdicts in excess of $1 million.

-The four partners at Hoyt and Blewett PLLC are the only Montana lawyers named to the Lawdragon 500 Leading Plaintiff Consumer Lawyers in America for 2022.
+The four partners at Hoyt and Blewett PLLC were the only Montana lawyers named to the Lawdragon 500 Leading Plaintiff Consumer Lawyers in America for 2022.
 We obtained one of the largest malicious prosecution verdicts in US history: $21.3 million which was reported on by the Wall Street Journal.

 Inner Circle of Advocates

 Zander Blewett is the only lawyer in Montana to be admitted to this national organization.
 “A select group of 100 of the nation’s most celebrated trial lawyers” - The Washington Post

-We obtained the largest reported personal injury settlement in Montana history at $27 Million.
+We obtained the largest reported individual personal injury settlement in Montana history at $27 Million which was featured in The National Law Journal's Top 50 Settlements of 2015.

 Zander Blewett made a $10M donation to the UM Law School, which has been renamed the "Alexander Blewett III School of Law at the University of Montana."